Wives of Henry VIII: Catherine Howard

-On 1 November 1541, Henry was informed of her alleged adultery with Thomas Culpeper, her distant cousin; Henry Mannox, who had given her private music lessons while she lived with her step-grandmother; and Francis Dereham, a previous boyfriend from her teenage years.
-Catherine was stripped of her title as queen in November 1541 and was beheaded in February 1542 on the grounds of treason for committing adultery.
+On 1 November 1541, Henry was informed of her alleged adultery with Thomas Culpeper, her distant cousin; Henry Mannox, who had given her private music lessons while she lived with her step-grandmother; and Francis Dereham, the Duchess's secretary, with whom had she apparently had a sexual relationship.
+Catherine was stripped of her title as Queen in November 1541 and was beheaded in February 1542 on the grounds of treason for committing adultery.

 Catherine Parr

-Catherine Parr (1512 – 5 September 1548), also spelled Kateryn, was the sixth and last wife of Henry VIII, 1543–1547.
+Catherine Parr (1512 – 5 September 1548), also spelled Kateryn, was the sixth and last wife of Henry VIII, from 1543 to 1547.
 She was the daughter of Sir Thomas Parr of Kendal and his wife, Maud Green.
 Through her father, Catherine was a descendant of John of Gaunt, son of King Edward III.
 Through John of Gaunt's daughter Joan Beaufort, Countess of Westmoreland (Henry's great-great-grandmother), she was Henry's third cousin, once removed.
 By Henry's paternal descent from another of John of Gaunt's children, John Beaufort, 1st Earl of Somerset, the two were also fourth cousins once removed.

 Catherine showed herself to be the restorer of Henry's court as a family home for his children.
-She was determined to present the royal household as a close-knit one to demonstrate strength through unity to Henry's opposition.
-Perhaps Catherine's most significant achievement was Henry's passing of an act that confirmed both Mary's and Elizabeth's line in succession for the throne, despite the fact that they had both been made illegitimate by divorce or remarriage.
+She was determined to present the royal household as a close-knit one to demonstrate strength through unity.
+Perhaps Catherine's most significant achievement was her role in getting the Third Succession Act passed, confirming both Mary and Elizabeth's place in the line of succession for the throne despite the fact that they had both been made illegitimate by annulment of their respective parents' marriages.
 At the time of the passage of the act, Catherine Parr was 31, Mary was 27, Elizabeth was 10, and Henry was 52.
-Such was Henry's trust in Catherine that he chose her to rule as Regent while he was attending to the war in France, and in the unlikely event of the loss of his life, she was to serve as Regent until nine-year-old Edward came of age.
+Such was Henry's trust in Catherine that he chose her to rule as regent while he was attending to the war in France, and in the event of the loss of his life, she was to serve as regent until nine-year-old Edward came of age.
+However, when Henry died in 1547, Edward Seymour, 1st Duke of Somerset effectively took up the position, being appointed Protector by the Regency Council.

 Catherine also has a special place in history, as she was the most married queen of England, having had four husbands in all; Henry was her third.
 She had been widowed twice before marrying Henry.
-After Henry's death, she married Thomas Seymour, uncle of Edward VI of England, to whom she had formed an attachment before her marriage with Henry.
-She had one child by Seymour, Mary, and died shortly after childbirth, at age 35 or 36.
+After Henry's death, she married Thomas Seymour, uncle of Prince Edward, to whom she had formed an attachment before her marriage with Henry.
+She had one child by Seymour, Mary Seymour, but died shortly after childbirth, at age 35 or 36.
+Seymour was executed for treason in 1549.
 Lady Mary's history is unknown, but she is not believed to have survived childhood.
 She is buried at Sudeley Castle in the town of Winchcombe.